 Step 2: Keyword Expansion

-Expand seed keywords into comprehensive keyword lists using tools and techniques.
+Expand seed keywords into a full keyword list using tools and manual techniques.

 Expansion methods: